dam-cav/edgedraw/README.md

   -o [OUTPUT_PATH], --output [OUTPUT_PATH]
                         Output path.
   -b, --show_bitmap     Display bitmap preview.
+  -t [INT_VALUE], --threshold [INT_VALUE]
+                        Defines the brightness to which the lightest shapes are ignored.
+                        (Use value between 200 and 250 to get good result!)
+  -s [INT_VALUE], --sigma [INT_VALUE]
+                        Defines how tolerant the detection of the edges is.
+                        (Use value between 1 and 10 to get good result!)
   -nc, --no_contour     Don't draw contours.
   -nh, --no_hatch       Disable hatching.
   --no_cv               Don't use openCV.